Marcelh1/fanx/mysensors/readme.md

     entity_picture: /local/icons/fan_blue.png
 ```

-# MySensors Arduino LIB
-In the library manager, install MySensors lib if you want to change or upload the Arduino Sketch.

 # Testing the Dongle in Windows with MYSController
 To test the Dongle operation, you can use the application: MYSController.
 When opening the connection with a Dongle that has cloned a remote before, it will show this: